 Even if the export of medical cannabis from Israel is finally approved, contrary to press reports Not yet finally approved"There is no certainty that each of the public cannabis companies will receive such a permit, and therefore there is a regulatory uncertainty regarding the ability of any public cannabis company to export medical cannabis products abroad," they say.

 "Some of the public cannabis companies frequently publish immediate reports about their intention to operate in the field of medical cannabis, memorandum of understanding regarding transactions, cooperation, etc.," they added.
 "The Authority's staff draws the attention of the investors to the fact that the immediate report of a public cannabis company on the intention to examine entry into medical cannabis activity or the signing of a memorandum of understanding does not guarantee that the company will indeed operate in the field and therefore such reports should be taken with due caution."

 In the matter of valuations, the ISA notes that there are companies that published information that was allegedly inaccurate and without proper disclosure.
-In conclusion, they state that "it is important that investors devote the appropriate attention to examining the investment in this area."
+In conclusion, they conclude that "it is important that investors devote the appropriate attention to examining the investment in this field."